esper-io/dev-docs/docs/home/espercli.md

 ```

 #### 3. lock
-Lock command is used to lock screen of a group of devices, active group is used to lock if `--group` or `-g` option is not given explicitly.
+Lock command is used to lock screen of a group of devices.
+Active group is used to lock if `--group` or `-g` option is not given explicitly.
 ```sh
 $ espercli group-command lock [OPTIONS]
 ```